jdart/Spex/README.md

 `$spex->addScript('lib/main.js', $config->urls->siteModules.'Spex/'));`

-Adds a JavaScript file to the page.

 ### addStyle

+Spex can handle .less or .css files, to add one stylesheet to the page at a time use the below:

 `$spex->addStyle('styles/main.less');`

-Or a bunch at once:
+Or add a bunch at once:

 `$spex->addStyle(array('styles/main.less', 'styles/home.less'));`